-Today, there are many brands and styles of toric soft lenses, including disposable contact lenses for astigmatism that are available in designs and materials for monthly, biweekly and even daily replacement.
+Today, disposable contacts are available in many designs for monthly, biweekly and even daily replacement.

-During a comprehensive eye exam and contact lens consultation, your doctor can advise you whether you are a good candidate for contact lens wear and which astigmatism-correcting contact lenses are best suited for your specific needs.
+During the exam and consultation, your doctor will tell you whether you’re a good candidate for contacts, and if so, which astigmatism lenses are best.

 Page published in February 2019